-MOHCD: Mayor's Office of Housing and Community Development OCII: Office of Community Investment and Infrastructure Planning: Planning Department TIDA: Treasure Island Development Authority SFHA: San Francisco Housing Authority
+MOHCD: Mayor's Office of Housing and Community Development

+OCII: Office of Community Investment and Infrastructure

+Planning: Planning Department

+TIDA: Treasure Island Development Authority

+SFHA: Housing Authority of the City and County of San Francisco

 San Francisco's unaffordability is wide-reaching.
-Housing costs have increased far faster than inflation since the late 1990s and have risen to the highest in the nation since the 2011 boom.
-High costs and low supply bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers endure longer daily commutes.
+Housing costs have increased far faster than inflation since the late 1990s and have risen to the 2nd highest in the nation since the 2011 boom.
+High costs and low supply bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers suffer longer daily commutes.
 To become a truly resilient city, San Francisco must tackle the challenges of unaffordability for residents today and proactively build for the future.

-Affordable housing is critical to the City's economic and social health.
-Without housing that is affordable to a range of incomes, San Francisco risks losing vital components of its unique and diverse culture, but also risks incurring negative economic impacts as essential workers and families cannot afford to remain in the City.
+Affordable housing is critical to the City's economic and social well-being.
+Without housing that is affordable to a range of incomes, essential workers and families cannot afford to remain in the City.
+If that occurs, San Francisco risks losing vital components of its unique and diverse culture in combination with the associated negative economic impacts.

 Housing affordability is also crucial to the City's efforts to advance racial equity.
 Not only have historic housing policies like urban renewal and redlining furthered systems of structural and institutional racism, these policies continue to impact Black, Indigenous, and people of color today as they disproportionately experience homelessness, rent burden, substandard housing and overcrowding.
-Moreover, the COVID-19 pandemic has shown, people of color have been most in need of housing stabilization resources.
-The pandemic's effect on the economy persists, underlining the importance of advancing affordable housing as the long-term solution to housing stability and racial equity.